 (Note: This safety information does not include a weight distribution system (WDS).
 To learn about a WDS, click here.)

 It is important to ensure that safety chains are long enough for the trailer to achieve maximum turning angle.
-However, the chains should be short enough not to drag on the ground and to hold the trailer tongue up off the ground if it becomes disconnected while in tow.
+However, the chains should be short enough not to drag on the ground and to ensure there is enough slack in either direction of the turn as well as to hold the trailer tongue up off the ground if it becomes disconnected while in tow.

 Always crisscross the safety chains one time.
 For some states, it's the law!
 Also, SAE J684 states "The safety chains shall be crossed under the trailer tongue and connected to the hitch assembly or to other towing vehicle members."